 The One Show

 'Nationwide to return' reported The Times newspaper in December 2005.
-It seemed an unlikely story - but four months later BBC1 controller Peter Fincham confirmed that the Nationwide format would indeed be resurrected the following August, in an attempt to hold viewers across the 7.00 junction who switch over in droves to ITV1's Emmerdale Farm.
+It seemed an unlikely story - but four months later BBC1 controller Peter Fincham confirmed that the Nationwide format would indeed be resurrected the following August, in an attempt to hold viewers across the 7.00 junction who switch over in droves to ITV1's Emmerdale.

 The programme duly went on air for the first time on 14th August 2006, at the beginning of a four week trial period.
 The Nationwide name was not resurrected, however, instead the programme is named The One Show - possibly the worst title for any programme ever?